str4wberrycrepes/R2X1-02-Paperentry/readme.md

 # R2X1-02 | R3X2-02 Data Readers/Importers

 ## Overview
-This toolkit contains scripts for importing structured data into **Neo4j**.
+Scripts for importing structured data into **Neo4j**.
-Currently supported:
+Scripts:
-- **Ontology Importer** → Parse RDF/OWL ontology files and push them into Neo4j.
+- **RDF Importer** → Parse RDF/OWL ontology files and push them into Neo4j.
-- **Research Paper Importer** → Import research papers and keywords from Excel spreadsheets into Neo4j.
+- **XLSX Importer** → Import research papers and keywords from Excel spreadsheets into Neo4j.

 Scripts may assume the Neo4j database you’re pushing into is **empty**.